 The new academic session begins in early April every year.
 Age requirement for the Classes are as follows:

 |Class 6||10-11 ½ Years|

 |Class 7||11-12 ½ Years|

 |Class 12||16-17 ½ Years|

-Every girl registered for admission into classes IV,V VI & VII is expected to appear for an Aptitude/Proficiency Assessment at the School Campus or specified centre closest to candidate’s residence.
-The Assessment is held in December of the year preceding that in which admission is sought.
-Any registration made after that day is only accepted on payment of a Late Fee.
+Every girl registered for admission into classes IV to IX is expected to appear for an Aptitude/Proficiency Assessment at the School Campus or specified center closest to the candidate’s residence.
+The Assessment is held from October of the year preceding that in which admission is sought.
+Any registration made after that day is only accepted on the payment of a Late Fee.

 Offers of admission are given on the basis of the results of these Assessments and depend on the number of vacancies in each class.
 Some preference is given to daughters of transferable Government officials and serving Armed Forces personnel.